Tania Murray: Commonwealth Games

 Murray represented New Zealand in the high jump at the 1990 Commonwealth Games in Auckland.
-Murray and Janet Boyle from Northern Ireland were the two of the six athletes to jump 1.88 metres, but then both all failed to clear 1.91 metres.
+Murray and Janet Boyle from Northern Ireland were two of the six athletes to jump 1.88 metres, but then all failed to clear 1.91 metres.
 As Murray and Boyle were the only two to clear 1.88 metres at their first attempts, they went into a jump-off to decide the gold and silver medals.
 After a dramatic jump-off, Murray eventually emerged victorious, and took the gold medal.

+In 1990, Murray was awarded the New Zealand 1990 Commemoration Medal.

 Despite achieving the 'A' qualifying standard in the high jump for the 1992 Summer Olympics with a personal best height of 1.92 metres, Murray was controversially not nominated for the New Zealand Olympic team by Athletics New Zealand.

 Murray again competed in the high jump at the 1994 Commonwealth Games at Victoria, finishing fourth on a countback with the bronze medallist Debbie Marti from England, after both athletes had a best height of 1.91 metres.

 Following the 1994 Games, Murray moved to Melbourne for a time and concentrated on the triple jump.
 She qualified for the inaugural Commonwealth Games women's triple jump event in 1998, but was injured while attempting to qualify for the high jump.
 She subsequently retired from athletics competition.